Staff Profile

 Her book, Women, Politics, Media (2002) was the first full-length monograph to explore this particular set of relations outside the US context and the sequel to that foundational text, Gender, Politics, News (2017) both updates the first text but also adds in important contemporary dimensions including news coverage of women’s campaigns for the top job and the ways in which scandal and celebrity have become important aspects of political communication and political life.
 In 2013, Karen was given the Teresa Award by the Feminist Scholarship Division of the International Communication Association, in recognition of her outstanding contribution to advancing feminist media scholarship over a sustained period.
 In 2017, she was made a Fellow of the International Communication Association which acknowledged the contribution her scholarship has made to the field over several decades.

-Karen is currently (2020-21) involved in a number of research projects including a collaborative project on the reporting of gender-based violence, including during the 2020 Covid-19 pandemic and an analysis of the Facebook posts made by the incumbent Prime Minister and the leader of the opposition, both women (Jacinda Ardern and Judith Collins.
-Most recently, she was PI for an EU-funded project (2017-2019) on Advancing Gender Equality in Media Industries.
+Recent research projects include an analysis of the Facebook posts made by the incumbent Prime Minister and the leader of the opposition, both women (Jacinda Ardern and Judith Collins during the 2020 elections and one of her current projects is another collaborative project with NZ colleagues looking at the FB posts of the leaders and deputy leaders of the five largest political parties during the 2023 elections.
+During 2017-2019, she was PI on an EU-funded project on Advancing Gender Equality in Media Industries.
 The project included the development of a web platform and the production of new teaching and learning materials aimed mostly at students but also media professionals.
+Although the project's formal EU funding has finished, internal support from both NU and the University of Padova has enable the web platform to continue to grow and in 2022-2024, it also benefited from being linked to another EU-funded project being managed by the European Federation of Journalists.
 During 2016-18, she worked on a community-engagement project with older women to create images of themselves which confounded normative social expectations of older age - see here for the project's FB page.
 In 2017-18, she worked on a second community engagement project with older women, this time producing a short film on older women celebrating active life and you can see the film here.
 Her most recent project with older women is Joy, a multimedia installation which was exhibited in The Catalyst (Newcastle Helix), and the virtual exhibition and context can be found here.
 Joy is now permanently installed in the offices of the National Innovation Centre for Ageing.
 Karen was also the UK member of a European collaborative project on gender equality and the media funded by the Swedish Research Council (2015-2020) which, among other outputs, produced an open-access publication available here.

 A major research thread has been media monitoring of gender and news and Karen has worked as part of the Global Media Monitoring Project (GMMP) since it was established in 1995: in 2000 she became the UK coordinator and in 2015 also became the European coordinator.
 She led the UK 2020 GMMP team, findings to be published in summer 2021.
-She is also one of the founding members of the Global Alliance for Gender and Media (GAMAG) which is supported by UNESCO and which had its first General Assembly in Geneva in December 2015 and a member of the UNESCO-supported University Network on Gender and ICTs (UNITWiN).
+She is also one of the founding members of the Global Alliance for Gender and Media (GAMAG) which is supported by UNESCO and which had its first General Assembly in Geneva in December 2015.

 PhD Supervision

-Karen is currently supervising 6 PhD students whose work focuses on girls and film, social media influences in Saudi Arabia, gender and representation in Qatar, women's political parties and gender and music journalism.
+Karen is currently supervising 2 PhD students whose work focuses on women's political parties and gender and music journalism.

 An indicative list of her most recent publications is included under the 'Publications' tab.
 However, a full list can be found on Karen's personal website here..